ManuGC22/dead-space-log/README.md

 ## Lessons learned

-- How to avoid text from stacking in the DOM, something that happened to me with li elements, I managed to remove old li elements and show new ones when new information was being presented.
+- How to avoid text from stacking in the DOM, something that happened to me with li elements.
+I managed to remove old li elements and show new ones when new information was being presented.
-- The functionality and simplicity of using async/await funcctions.
+- The functionality and simplicity of using async/await functions.
 - The importance of creating a function to do one simple action and nothing more, this makes your code more readable.